Skip to main content

 26ft Box Truck

 The 26-foot box truck is the gold standard for commercial box truck operations.
 It offers 10,000 to 16,000 pounds of payload in approximately 1,700 cubic feet of cargo space, fitting 12 standard pallets.
 This is the size required for most Amazon Relay routes, LTL carrier contracts, and large-scale freight operations.
 The 26ft model maximizes capacity while staying under the CDL threshold (when configured with a GVWR under 26,001 lbs).
+If you are weighing a box truck against a trailer, compare it with our box truck vs. dry van guide.

 Typical GVWR: 25,500-26,000 lbs | CDL: Not required (check door sticker) | Fuel economy: 8-10 MPG